-- 1. Maximum permitted blank wall length for industrial buildings shall be one-hundred (100) feet, or twenty-five (25) percent of the building length, whichever is greater. - 2.
-Blank wall lengths greater than one-hundred (100) feet or twenty-five (25) percent of the building length, whichever greater, shall require the introduction of physical articulations or material change. - D. Lighting.
-Industrial use buildings and required parking areas shall not exceed a maximum of thirty (30) feet fixture height and 0.5 foot-candle intensity at the perimeter boundary. - E. Equipment and Loading Areas.
-Equipment and loading areas shall comply with the following standards: - 1.
-All building roofs are to be uncluttered. - 2.
-Cooling towers, HVAC and ventilation fans, mechanical units, etc., shall be either screened using a pitched roof façade, parapets, or constructed adjacent to the building and properly screened from view by either landscaping or the use of similar building materials. - Ground-mounted equipment and mechanical equipment visible from a public right-of-way shall be screened from view by an opaque wall, landscaping, or combination thereof. - 4.
-Except where regulated otherwise, walls and landscaping shall have a minimum opacity of eighty-five (85) percent and shall be the height of the equipment or facility plus six (6) inches. - 5.
+- Blank wall lengths greater than one-hundred (100) feet or twenty-five (25) percent of the building length for facades visible from the public ROW, whichever greater, shall require the introduction of physical articulations or material change. - C. Lighting.
+Industrial use buildings and required parking areas shall not exceed a maximum of thirty (30) feet fixture height and 0.5 foot-candle intensity at the perimeter boundary. - D. Equipment and Loading Areas.
+Equipment and loading areas shall comply with the following standards: - Cooling towers, HVAC and ventilation fans, mechanical units, etc., shall be either screened using a pitched roof façade, parapets, or constructed adjacent to the building and properly screened from view by either landscaping or the use of similar building materials. - 2.
+Ground-mounted equipment and mechanical equipment visible from a public right-of-way shall be screened from view by an opaque wall, landscaping, or combination thereof. - 3.
+Except where regulated otherwise, walls and landscaping shall have a minimum opacity of eighty-five (85) percent and shall be the height of the equipment or facility plus six (6) inches. - 4.
 Where the configuration of the building or site makes it impractical to locate the loading areas in the rear of the building, front or side loading areas may be proposed with additional screening or landscape requirements.